Expert covariational reasoning resources in physics graphing tasks: Conclusion

+Another essential next step of this work is to interview mathematics faculty on their covariational reasoning.
+This study was designed to investigate the ways in which physics experts used covariation that goes beyond the mathematics mental actions.
+It did not include a comparison to identical populations with the same tasks to probe whether these reasoning devices are also common in mathematics.
+One limitation to such a study is the level of physics content knowledge required to answer the tasks we designed.
+One would likely need a new set of tasks that do not require physics content knowledge but do go beyond familiar models for physicists.

+We suggest that these reasoning devices and modeling modes can also provide a platform for instructors to reflect on their own reasoning.
+Understanding expertlike reasoning devices can help instructors support physics students in developing expertise.
+For example, plotting points is a behavior that many students may view as overly simple or a last resort.
+Helping students to recognize that identifying and plotting specific, physically meaningful points is an expertlike tool for problem solving is just one instructional application of this work.
+In addition, there is an opportunity to design activities that help students learn to graph in a generative way to make sense of how two quantities are related.

-The work described in this paper provides a foundation for operationalizing physics covariational reasoning.
-As a next step, we are using the data collected for these studies to investigate how physics experts use sensemaking about the physical world to guide their use of mathematics during covariational reasoning.
-We are also working to characterize the understanding of the mathematical foundations and physics quantities that seem to be necessary for expert-like physics covariational reasoning.
+The work described in this paper provides an empirical foundation for operationalizing physics covariational reasoning.
+As a next step, we are working to characterize the understanding of the mathematical foundations and physics quantities that seem to be necessary for expertlike physics covariational reasoning.
 These findings will be synthesized into a framework of covariational reasoning in physics (CoRP).
-Our hope is that the CoRP framework will not only operationalize physics covariational reasoning but will also be productive for characterizing physics students covariational reasoning.
+Our hope is that the CoRP framework will not only operationalize physics covariational reasoning but will also be productive for characterizing physics students' covariational reasoning.